SEF-101/SEF101sVideoCompressor/README.md

 # Video Compressor

-To use this program, you must have ffmpeg installed on your machine.
+To use this program, you must have ffmpeg installed on your machine and then install this program.

 ## Installing FFmpeg on windows:
 1. Download the latest version of FFmpeg from [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z).